University campus in Oregon

 2+2 transfer pathway savings$37,428

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-Oregon residents pursuing Information Systems (management information systems, or MIS) degrees have access to multiple funding sources designed to reduce the cost of higher education.
+Oregon residents pursuing Information Systems degrees have access to multiple funding sources designed to reduce the cost of higher education.
 The Oregon Opportunity Grant is a need-based grant program specifically for Oregon residents attending eligible institutions, making it a critical resource for students at the state's 16 institutions offering Information Systems programs.
 This grant complements federal aid through the Free Application for Federal Student Aid (FAFSA), which all students should complete to access federal loans, grants, and work-study opportunities (Federal Student Aid).

 Key Programs & Amounts

 Beyond state and federal aid, many Oregon institutions offer merit-based scholarships and institutional aid packages.
 The average public in-state tuition for four-year institutions in Oregon is $9,555, making the state relatively affordable compared to national averages.
-Students exploring community college pathways—with 3 associate's programs available across Oregon—benefit from even lower costs, with tuition ranging from $4,392 to $5,817 annually (IPEDS).
+Students exploring community college pathways, with 3 associate's programs available across Oregon, benefit from even lower costs, with tuition ranging from $4,392 to $5,817 annually (IPEDS).
 Prospective students should contact the financial aid office at their chosen institution and explore the Oregon Higher Education Coordinating Commission for additional scholarship opportunities and funding information.

-Calculate Your Information Systems Degree ROI in Oregon
+Information Systems Degree ROI Calculator, Oregon

 Use our interactive ROI calculator to estimate your return on investment for a information systems degree in Oregon.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.